 SiteGround uses lightning fast SSD (Solid State Drives) to store data.

-We recommend the GoGeek plan.
-It’s not terribly expensive, but one place you should never cut costs is on hosting.
+We recommend the GoGeek plan to start.
+It’s not terribly expensive either, and again, one place you should never cut costs is on hosting.

 If you have more robust hosting requirements, Kinsta uses state-of-the-art technology like Nginx, PHP 7.3, LXD software containers, and MariaDB to make sure your website loads in the blink of an eye.
 Featuring complete resource isolation, automatic scalability, and high availability.